ASIA MARKETS: Asian Markets Gain, Thanks To Tech Stocks And Commodities

 Tech stocks and stabilizing commodity prices helped stocks in Asia start the week on an up note amid a lack of major data releases or other market catalysts.

-After notching a fifth straight weekly decline, oil prices rose steadily in Monday-morning trading, putting session gains at about 1%, with August Brent futures rising to $46.03 a barrel.
+After notching a fifth straight weekly decline, oil prices rose steadily in Monday-morning trading, putting session gains at about 1%, with August Brent futures rising above $46 a barrel.

 Stabilization in commodities is helping beaten-down Australian stocks, noted Michael McCarthy chief market strategist at CMC.
 The S&P/ASX 200 fell 1% last week amid weakness in commodity stocks, with Australian equities notably lagging others in the region.

-The index was up 0.2% by midday Monday, with Japan's Nikkei also gaining that much.
-Also aiding Australian stocks were near-1% gains in some miners, including Rio Tinto (RIO) .
+The index ended 0.1% higher on Monday, while Japan's Nikkei also gaining that much.

 Continue Reading Below